 What happened?
 Humans are social animals, right?
 No. Bats are social animals.
 Wolves are social animals.
 Crows, dolphins, meerkats, and sea otters are social animals.
 Humans are selectively social animals.
 And that makes all the difference.

 As selectively social animals, we need privacy, quiet, space in which to concentrate.
 In fact, psychoanalyst, clinical psychologist, and New York University professor, Ester Schaler Buchholz, devoted an entire book to our need to be alone: The Call of Solitude.
 And we can find the inevitability in what companies are now (re)discovering in Dr. Buchholz’s intent to:

 unshackle aloneness from its negative position as kith and kin to loneliness … She laments many of her patients’ inability to grow inwardly by fostering their self-reflective and imaginative lives.

 But our need to connect with ourselves is nothing like news.
 And it shouldn’t surprise us.
 Henry David Thoreau was writing about our self-reflective and imaginative lives, our need for quiet introspection, in 1862:

 In proportion as our inward life fails, we go more constantly and desperately to the post-office.
 You may depend on it, that the poor fellow who walks away with the greatest number of letters, proud of his extensive correspondence, has not heard from himself this long while. (“Life Without Principle”)

-There’s nothing new under the sun.
+There is nothing new under the sun.
 Everything old becomes new again.
 And everything in nature turns in cycles.
-Maybe we’d all be more cognizant of those truths if we gave ourselves more unfettered and undisturbed time to reflect on them.
+Maybe we would all be more cognizant of those truths if we gave ourselves more unfettered and undisturbed time to reflect on them.
 At the very least, we might not be surprised at our needs for quiet and privacy, even at work.
+Function over form.